erlwes/WinRM-Cloak/README.md

 ## TO-DO

 **General**
 1. Separate harden WinRM script and install WinRM-cloaker to separate scripts.
 The cloak is a bit niche, and some of the actions are separte.
-If not installing service, one woult not set winrm startup to manual etc.
+If not installing service, one woult not set winrm startup to manual etc ✅

+**Harden** <- SEPARATED AND REWORKED
+1. Look into HTTPS setup with certificates.
+Offer to set up with selfsigned.

-**Installer**
+**Installer** <- NEXT
-1. Check if session config already exist
-2. Handle SC CREATE if service already exist (Exitcode 1073)
+1. Handle SC CREATE if service already exist (Exitcode 1073)
-3. Offer to start service after create?
+2. Offer to start service after create?
-4. Check if listener is active after starting?
+3. Check if listener is active after starting?
-5. Could to an install path parameter.
+4. Could to an install path parameter.
 This way one could ensure that non-admins will not be able to access/modify service files (prevent service hijack or read of secret string)
-6. Could check that binary dependencies are store beside script, or in c:\windows, if not download and unzip? (srvstart.exe)
+5. Could check that binary dependencies are store beside script, or in c:\windows, if not download and unzip? (srvstart.exe)
-7. Could use parameter sets instead of manual script logic for parameter combos
+6. Could use parameter sets instead of manual script logic for parameter combos

 **WinRM-Cloak service**
 1. Try to make sure that the service in not suspicable to script injection attacks